-Bora Bora is a small South Pacific island northwest of Tahiti in French Polynesia.
-Surrounded by sand-fringed motus (islets) and a turquoise lagoon protected by a coral reef, it’s known for its scuba diving.
-It’s also a popular luxury resort destination where some guest bungalows are perched over the water on stilts.
-At the island’s center rises Mt.
+Bora Bora is a small South Pacific Island northwest of Tahiti in French Polynesia.
+The island of Tahiti was colonised by the French.
+The main language spoken on the island is French but the island native people have their own dialect.
+There is a large number of French population living there.
+The island Bora Bora, surrounded by sand-fringed motus (islets) and a turquoise lagoon protected by a coral reef, it is known for its scuba diving.
+It is also a popular luxury resort destination where some guest bungalows are perched over the water on stilts.
+At the island’s centre rises Mt.
 Otemanu, a 727m dormant volcano.

 The commune of Bora Bora is made of the island of Bora Bora proper with its surrounding islets emerging from the coral reef.